 Click Here for tab for Texas Flood by Stevie Ray Vaughan

-The title track from Stevie’s Debut album of the same name, which was originally recorded by Larry David back in 1958, and after Stevie was introduced to the song he has been noted as saying it has ‘intriguing guitar work’.
+This is the title track from Stevie’s debut album of the same name, originally recorded by Larry David back in 1958.
+After Stevie was introduced to the song, he has been noted as saying it has ‘intriguing guitar work’.

 Sweet Little Angel by B.B.
 King